tscizzle/graphpy/README.rst

 Installation
 ------------

+If you don't have pip, get pip at: https://pip.pypa.io/en/stable/installing

 Run the command ``pip install graphpy`` in your terminal.

 To test your installation, start a Python interpreter with the ``python`` command and make sure you can run ``import graphpy`` in it without getting an error.